MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/solution-deployment-guide-cross-cloud-scaling-onprem-data.md

 ![Application Insights](media/solution-deployment-guide-hybrid/image21.png)

-You'll use this view to create a scale out alert and a scale in alert.
+You'll use this view to create a scale-out alert and a scale in alert.

-### Create the scale out alert
+### Create the scale-out alert

 1. Under **CONFIGURE**, select **Alerts (classic)**.
 2. Select **Add metric alert (classic)**.